-In order to recover damages in a legal malpractice action, the plaintiff must demonstrate that because of the attorney's negligence or wrongful conduct, the plaintiff (former client) was "deprived... of something to which he would otherwise have been entitled."
+In order to recover damages in a legal malpractice action, the plaintiff must demonstrate that because of the attorney's negligence or wrongful conduct, the plaintiff was "deprived... of something to which he would otherwise have been entitled."
 Therefore, if the plaintiff cannot prove a different result would have occurred in the underlying claim absent the attorney's negligence, then the plaintiff cannot prove damages in the subsequent legal malpractice claim.
 For example, in Mitchell v.
-Transamerica, it was undisputed the Mitchells attorney committed malpractice by failing to file a claim in Kentucky state court within the statute of limitations.
-In their subsequent legal malpractice action, the Mitchells argued they could have likely received additional damages if their case had been properly filed in Kentucky, but the Court of Appeals held that contention was "a matter of conjecture and speculation."
+Transamerica, the clients' case could properly be filed in either Kentucky or Indiana.
+Their Kentucky-licensed attorney missed the Kentucky statute of limitations, but their case was later filed in Indiana, and a favorable settlement was reached.
+While it was undisputed the attorney had failed to file a claim in Kentucky within the statute of limitations, the legal malpractice claim based on that failure was dismissed.
+The court held the successful settlement in Indiana eliminated the plaintiffs' damages and their legal malpractice claim.